Resources - e-PlanSoft

 Written by e-PlanSoft™ Team | Apr 29, 2024 6:00:00 PM

 As any developer can tell you, plan reviews are like the bread and butter of construction.
-Or to be more accurate, they're the flour, yeast and milk you need before you can even make the bread and butter.
+Or to be more accurate, they're the flour, yeast, and milk you need before you can even make the bread and butter.
 Most of the time, no construction can take place without first conducting a plan review.

-What is a plan review?
+What is plan review?

-What is a concurrent plan review?
+What is concurrent plan review?

 What are the different types of plan review?